-ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 18, 2022
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 18, 2023

-DATED: APRIL 5, 2022
+DATED: MARCH 30, 2023

-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of FRONTERA ENERGY CORPORATION (the "Corporation") will be held on Wednesday, May 18, 2022 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of FRONTERA ENERGY CORPORATION (the "Corporation") will be held on Thursday, May 18, 2023 at 10:00 a.m.
 (Eastern Time).
-This year the Meeting will be conducted in a virtual-only format via live audio webcast at https://meetnow.global/MWTJGLU.
-The live audio webcast will allow Shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location or particular circumstances.
+The Meeting will be conducted in a virtual-only format via live audio webcast at https://meetnow.global/MFDWSHH, which will allow an equal opportunity for Shareholders to participate at the Meeting regardless of their geographic location or particular circumstances.
 Shareholders will not be able to attend the Meeting in person.